Table of Contents

 the ownership of all the contents.

--R Remove any ACL.
-(Warning: a null ACL grants
+omitted.
+(Warning: a null ACL grants full

-with the Microsoft cacls command.)
+the Microsoft cacls command.)
+The userid

 -t Take.
 Change the ownership to the same as

 that of the current process.
-If you are a
+If you are

 will be taken in the name of that group.